MikeyPPPPPPPP/Python-CAPTCHA/README.md

 # This is a CAPTCHA made with the python module PIL

-## This is for a website I'm making so I dont have to worrie about bots.
+## This is for a website I'm making so I dont have to worry about bots.

 ## How to solve it?